prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

 ## Running Slasher

 Running a slasher is as simple as adding the `--slasher` flag to your **beacon node**.
 Doing this will enable your beacon node to perform slashing detection.
-Slasher is very heavy on database access and disk usage, you may see it using over an additional 70Gb of extra storage on disk than normal when running on mainnet.
+However, **home stakers are advised _not_ to run a slasher on personal hardware,** as it is a tremendously resource-hungry process.
+Slasher is very heavy on database access and disk usage, and the `slasher.db` will quickly grow to 1TB or more when running on mainnet.
 Given that slasher needs to store a lot of information about attestations and blocks within the network, this is to be expected.

 ### Whistleblower Rewards

 Running a slasher can also offer some profits to your validators given certain conditions.
 If slasher detects a slashable condition, it will **broadcast it to the network by default**.
 Some lucky validator will then package this slashing evidence into a block and be rewarded for doing so.
 You can **disable** this broadcast in Prysm using the `--disable-broadcast-slashings` option in your **beacon node**.

+### Who Should Run a Slasher

+As summarized above, the slasher process is likely to overwhelm most home validator setups.
+The incentives for running a slasher accumulate irregularly, at great cost, so home stakers are advised to run their beacon node without it.
+It is an entirely optional process.
+Beacon node operators should consider running the slasher if they are operating a **staking pool** or **data center**.

 ## Using Slasher for Advanced Slashing Protection